dawsonv/jappend/README.md

 The files are then merged such that the output proceeds continuously from the first entry of the second file, Todd, to the last entry of the first file, Sarah, without repeating observations.

-The <code> substring(int start, int end) <\code> method is used to make large comparisons faster.
+The <code> substring(int start, int end) </code> method is used to make large comparisons faster.
 In the code, choose an initial value "a" and a final value "b" as indexes that are small enough to be within the bounds of all strings in secondFile, but large enough to encompass a unique set of characters.
 For instance, 9 would be a suitable value for "a" and 24 would be a suitable value for "b" in the above case.